collier-jo/bookmark_manager/README.md

 So I can remove my bookmark from Bookmark Manager
 I want to delete a bookmark

+4. Update bookmarks

+As a user
+So I can change bookmark info
+I want to update a bookmark

 # Domain Model #

 Object      | Message